forthommel/DRS4lib/README.md

 ![alt text](https://github.com/ledovsk/RADiCAL_TB_May2023/blob/main/230529_01.png)

 ## Script
-An example script that performs all steps above
+An example script that performs all steps above.
+One need to modify it to specify path to DRS files, desired run numbers and destination for results
 ```
 ./run.sh
 ```